amandashu/Workout_Recommender/README.md

 - To run model results, run `python run.py model`.
 This takes in the preprocessed data, trains the models, and prints out the NDCG scores for each model.
 - Standard target `clean` is implemented, and it will delete the `data` folder.
 - Standard target `all` is implemented, and it equivalent to running `python run.py data model`.
-- Standard target `test` is implemented, and it scrapes two workouts links, and runs the rest of the data preprocessing/modeling on that data.
+- Standard target `test` is implemented, and runs the data preprocessing and modeling results on the test data.
 The purpose of this target is purely to check the implementation of the code.
 - Use `python app.py` to run the app locally.
   - Note: this assumes that there is a file `config/db_config.json`, which has database host, user, password, and name information.